rrnyquist/ebenezer/_Scripture/ESV/61_II_Peter.md

 For whoever lacks these qualities is so nearsighted that he is blind, having forgotten that he was cleansed from his former sins. ^0109

-Therefore, brothers, be all the more diligent to confirm your calling and election, for if you practice these qualities you will never fall. ^0110
+Therefore, brothers, be all the more diligent to make your calling and election sure, for if you practice these qualities you will never fall. ^0110

 For in this way there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior Jesus Christ. ^0111